Woman Suffrage Procession: Anti-Black racism

-But the Virginia-born Gardener tried to persuade Paul that including blacks would be a bad idea because the Southern delegations threatened to pull out of the march.
-Paul had attempted to keep news about black marchers out of the press, but when the Howard group announced they intended to participate, the public became aware of the conflict.
-A newspaper account indicated that Paul told some black suffragists that the NAWSA believed in equal rights for "colored women" but that some Southern women were likely to object to their presence.
+But the Virginia-born Gardener tried to persuade Paul that including Black people would be a bad idea because the Southern delegations threatened to pull out of the march.
+Paul had attempted to keep news about Black marchers out of the press, but when the Howard group announced they intended to participate, the public became aware of the conflict.
+A newspaper account indicated that Paul told some Black suffragists that the NAWSA believed in equal rights for "colored women" but that some Southern women were likely to object to their presence.
 A source in the organization insisted that the official stance was to "permit negroes to march if they cared to".
 In a 1974 oral history interview, Paul recalled the "hurdle" of Terrell's plan to march, which upset the Southern delegations.
 She said the situation was resolved when a Quaker leading the men's section proposed that men march between the Southern and Howard University groups.

-While in Paul's memory, a compromise was reached to order the parade as southern women, then the men's section, and finally the black women's section, reports in the NAACP paper, The Crisis, depict events unfolding quite differently, with black women protesting the plan to segregate them.
+While in Paul's memory, a compromise was reached to order the parade as southern women, then the men's section, and finally the Black women's section, reports in the NAACP paper, The Crisis, depict events unfolding quite differently, with Black women protesting the plan to segregate them.
 What is clear is that some groups attempted, on the day of the parade, to segregate their delegations.
-For example, a last-minute instruction by the chair of the state delegation section, Genevieve Stone, caused an additional uproar when she asked the Illinois delegation's sole black member, Ida B. Wells-Barnett, to march with the segregated black group at the back of the parade.
+For example, a last-minute instruction by the chair of the state delegation section, Genevieve Stone, caused an additional uproar when she asked the Illinois delegation's sole Black member, Ida B. Wells-Barnett, to march with the segregated group of Black people at the back of the parade.
 Some historians claim Paul made the request, though this seems unlikely after the official NAWSA decision.
 Wells-Barnett eventually rejoined the Illinois delegation as the procession moved down the avenue.
-In the end, black women marched in several state delegations, including New York and Michigan.
+In the end, Black women marched in several state delegations, including New York and Michigan.
 Some joined in with their co-workers in professional groups.
-There were also black men driving many of the floats.
-The spectators did not treat the black participants any differently.
-The ladies of Delta Sigma Theta sorority were placed at the very end of the parade.
+There were also Black men driving many of the floats.
+The spectators did not treat the Black participants any differently.